c-git/c-git.github.io/README.md

-# One's Notes
+# Onè's Notes

-This repository contains the source for [One's Notes](https://c-git.github.io/) website.
+This repository contains the source for [Onè's Notes](https://c-git.github.io/) website.

 ## Feedback / Correction